-Everybody in the AHF has a duty and responsibility to behave respectfully towards each other, to our equipment and to the locations in which we train.
+Everybody in the AHF has a duty and responsibility to behave respectfully towards each other, to our equipment to the locations in which we train, and to the HEMA community in general.
 If you have any concerns or complaints regarding the behaviour of any AHF member you should contact us using the contact us button on our website, or by calling us on the telephone number listed.

 With regards to resolving issues between the AHF membership and at AHF run events there are three approaches.
 These should all done in a timely manner, please come to us as soon as possible so that we can take appropriate action.

 1) Resolve the situation person to person.
 This should always be your first response unless circumstances make it difficult or impossible.